vv-work/MRTK-Test/docs/NewTechnicalTask.md

 Will comeback:

-1. Visualize the process and show & tell for 5 min.
+- [x] Visualize the process and show & tell for 5 min.
-2. Start implementing RealQuick.
+- [x] Start implementing RealQuick.

+#### Crytical

+- Go through object's and sub objects and detect Edges.

+- Put the Controllable shapesLine collection object incide each object with MeshFilter.

+- Controll Outline properties like size color segmentation from the main object.

+- Add functionality on lines become thicker and bolder depending on camera distance.

+> 11/30/22 16:56:41

+Most of this crytical part is already there.

+What are the next steps ?

+- Let's focus on the Shapes baked oultine solution.

+- Then let's try to import any ready URP solution for Sobel outline.

+And then making build explenation e.t.c.

+### Plan

+- `17:30` Shapes Outline solution working
+- `18:00` Import any existing working sobel outline solution. into scene.

+- `18:30` Make demo build with 3 scenes.

+###